SkipKayhil/Twitch-API/IRC.md

 - The port to connect to is *6667*.
 - SSL **is not** supported for Twitch IRC.
 - Your nickname must be your Twitch nickname
-- Your password should be an OAuth token with the `chat_login` scope.
-The token must have the prefix of `oauth:`.
-For example, if you have the token `abcd`, you send `oauth:abcd`.
-You can get a token for your account with this helpful [page](http://twitchapps.com/tmi/) (thanks to [Andrew Bashore](https://github.com/bashtech)!).
+- Your password should be an OAuth token.
+You can get you OAuth token [here](http://twitchapps.com/tmi/) (thanks Andrew Bashore!).

 ## Upon a Successful Connection
+**Note: Lines prefixed with < are sent from client to server, and lines prefixed with > are sent from the server to the connecting client.**

 A successful connection session will look something like this:
 ```
 < PASS oauth:twitch_oauth_token